 Fifth Amendment Right Against Self-Incrimination

-Even if you’ve never studied law or sat for a bar exam, you likely have heard the phrase “pleading the Fifth.”
-It’s become part of our national lexicon, so most Americans know they have the right not to answer police questions both while in custody or in court.
+To "plead the Fifth" means you have the right not to answer police questions both while in custody or in court.
 The right against self-incrimination is spelled out in the Fifth Amendment to the U.S. Constitution and also extends to state and local jurisdictions.
-When someone exercises this right, we often say that they “plead the Fifth.”
+When someone exercises this right, we often say that they "plead the Fifth."

 The Constitution grants this right quite simply: "[No person]…shall be compelled in any criminal case to be a witness against himself…" However, as with most other constitutional rights, it is subject to interpretation by the courts and often inspires fierce debate.